-Geothermal power stations have different levels of emissions as each geothermal reservoir naturally contains different levels of dissolved CO2.
+Geothermal power stations have different levels of emissions as each geothermal reservoir naturally contains different levels of dissolved $CO_2$ .
 For example, Rotorua, Ohaaki and Ngāwhā have high levels while others such as Wairakei are much lower.
 Various NZGA papers have emissions from all New Zealand's geothermal power stations and more (see references).
-The World Bank ESMAP Report is a comprehensive reference on the subject of geothermal CO2 emissions globally.
+The World Bank ESMAP Report is a comprehensive reference on the subject of geothermal $CO_2$ emissions globally.

-REINJECTION OF CO2
+REINJECTION OF CO,

 For many years it has been standard practice in the geothermal industry to reinject the cooled geothermal fluid back underground after it has travelled through the surface plant/power station.
 This is for environmental protection, and to maintain reservoir pressure closer to natural levels.
-Traditionally, CO_2 gas is vented to the atmosphere after the geothermal power station.
+Traditionally, $CO_2$ gas is vented to the atmosphere after processing through the geothermal power station.

-This venting of CO_2 has an impact on climate change.
-Therefore, the geothermal industry has been exploring ways to return the CO_2 underground instead.

-Reinjection of CO_2 will be similar to the existing process for geothermal fluid reinjection, in the sense that it will minimise change to the reservoir, in this case CO_2 levels rather than reservoir pressure.
-The amount of dissolved CO_2 underground will be maintained closer to natural levels.
+This venting of $CO_2$ has an impact on climate change.
+Therefore, the geothermal industry has been exploring ways to return the $CO_2$ underground instead.
+Reinjection of $CO_2$ is similar to the previously existing process for geothermal fluid reinjection, in the sense that it will minimise change to the reservoir, in this case $CO_2$ levels rather than reservoir pressure.
+The amount of dissolved $CO_2$ underground will be maintained closer to natural levels.

-As geothermal fluid reinjection is already standard practice there is minimal additional infrastructure required to add the CO2.
-Currently, pipelines direct the CO2 gas stream up to the cooling towers of geothermal plants, for dispersal into the atmosphere.
-This gas stream would instead be connected to the fluid reinjection line where the CO2 would be dissolved and carried underground.
-The CO2 would spend just a few minutes above ground, contained within pipelines and plant, before being returned underground.
+As geothermal fluid reinjection was already standard practice there is minimal additional infrastructure required to add the $CO_2$ reinjection.
+Without reinjection, pipelines direct the $CO_2$ gas stream up to the cooling towers of geothermal plants, for dispersal into the atmosphere.
+With reinjection, this gas stream is instead connected to the fluid reinjection line where the $CO_2$ is dissolved and carried underground.
+The $CO_2$ spends only a few minutes above ground, contained within the pipelines and the plant, before being returned underground.